blinksocks/blinksocks/docs/config/README.md

   "dns_expire": 3600,
   // close inactive connection after timeout seconds "timeout": 600,
-  // how many sub processes to create, default is the number of CPU cores "workers": 2,
+  // how many sub processes to create, default is the number of CPU cores, 0 to disable cluster mode "workers": 2,
   // log at the level, "error", "warn", "info", "verbose", "debug" or "silly" "log_level": "info"